 If you are on the waitlist at IIM Jammu or IIM Sirmaur

 IIM Sirmaur typically records the highest waitlist movement in the General category among CAP institutes.
-IIM Jammu, with a larger batch, shows expected movement around 437 in General, 281 NC-OBC, 168 EWS, 77 SC, 3 ST, and 74 PwD based on prior-year RTI replies.
-Those are not small numbers.
+IIM Jammu, with a larger batch size (290 seats), shows expected movement around 437 in General, 281 NC-OBC, 168 EWS, 77 SC, 3 ST, and 74 PwD based on prior-year RTI replies.
 If your category-wise waitlist position is comfortably inside that band, the math says wait.
+You can track the IIM Jammu CAP result and waitlist movement in detail here.

-Refresh the cap2026.iimj.ac.in portal at least once a day, particularly in the 48 hours after each round closes.
-The first round of withdrawals tends to be fast and broad, the later rounds slow and category-specific.
-Most General-category movement happens between mid-May and end of June; August is too late to count on.
+Refresh the cap2026.iimj.ac.in portal at least once daily, particularly in the 48 hours after each round closes.
+The first round of withdrawals tends to be fast and broad; later rounds slow down and become category-specific.
+Most General-category movement happens between mid-May and end of June; July movement is thinner but still real, especially at Bodh Gaya and Jammu.

-Keep the seat acceptance fee, roughly Rs 50,000 to Rs 1.5 lakh depending on the institute, liquid in your savings account.
-If the email arrives at 11 p.m. on a Friday and the deadline is Tuesday morning, you do not want to be waiting for a fixed deposit to mature or for an NEFT clearance.
+Keep the seat acceptance fee liquid.
+Depending on the institute, that is roughly Rs 50,000 to Rs 1.5 lakh.
+If the email arrives at 11 p.m. on a Friday with a Tuesday morning deadline, you do not want to be waiting for a fixed deposit to mature.

-If you have already accepted a seat at SPJIMR, MDI, IMT Ghaziabad, or another credible non-IIM B-school, read the fine print on their withdrawal policy now, not later.
+If you have already accepted a seat at SPJIMR, MDI, IMT Ghaziabad, or another credible non-IIM B-school, read the fine print on their withdrawal policy now.
 Some refund 90 percent if you withdraw before a specific cut-off date, and that cut-off is usually before the CAP waitlist finishes moving.
+For a broader view of how the 2026 IIM waitlist season is playing out across all institutes, including JAP, that post has the wider context.

 If you have a CAP offer and a competing JAP call

 Indian applicants accept the prestige hierarchy in their head without auditing it.
-The reflex is JAP IIM > CAP IIM because Trichy is a 2011 institute and Sirmaur is a 2015 institute.
-That logic ignores three things that actually matter more: the placement numbers, the location preference, and your own short-term goals.
+The reflex is JAP IIM over CAP IIM because Trichy is a 2011 institute and Sirmaur is a 2015 institute.
+That logic ignores three things that matter more: placement numbers, location preference, and your own short-term goals.

 Before you decline the CAP offer: